missionpinball/mpf-docs/config/coils.rst

 .. overview

 The ``coils:`` section of your config is used to map coil (solenoid) names to driver board outputs.
-We can also set the default pulse times, set tags, and specify power levels for coils that get held on.
+You can also set the default pulse times, set tags, and specify power levels for coils that get held on.
 This section *can* be used in your machine-wide config files.
 This section *cannot* be used in mode-specific config files.